 However, there is a multitude of circumstances under which the airline is not considered to be responsible.
 That means the conditions that cause the disturbance are out of the air carrier’s control and thus you can’t claim compensation:

 - Bad weather

 - Airline bankruptcy

 Probably the most usual cause of such disruptions is inclement weather.
-If the weather conditions at either the airport where you have to take off or land are bad, the flight can be delayed or cancelled without paying compensation.
+If the weather conditions at either the airport where you have to take off or land are bad, the flight can be delayed or canceled without paying compensation.

 Airport operation disruptions are also considered outside of the airline’s control.
 This means if the airport is shut down because the security staff is on strike or if another plane causes a jam on the tarmac, you can’t claim compensation.
-The airline is not considered responsible if the flight is delayed or cancelled due to military actions or terrorism.
+The airline is not considered responsible if the flight is delayed or canceled due to military actions or terrorism.

 And while it may seem counterintuitive, disruptions due to strikes by the airline staff are considered to be exceptions.
 Sometimes, a court may rule that the airline has to pay compensation due to strike, but it’s not standard practice (though we believe it should be).

 The last category is plane manufacturing defects.
 If they are the cause behind your disrupted flight, you can’t claim compensation.
 It is assumed that the airline didn’t know about such issues when buying the plane.
 Probably the clearest example of this is the Boeing 737 MAX grounding.